Medical Assistance Income Trusts

 Submitting an Income Trust for Approval

-The trust document should be sent to the Department of Human Services caseworker for the Medicaid applicant or member who will send the trust document to the Medicaid Trust Program for review, approval, or denial.
+The trust document should be sent to the Department of Health and Human Services caseworker for the Medicaid applicant or member who will send the trust document to the Medicaid Trust Program for review, approval, or denial.
 An online form on this website may be used to submit the trust.

 Yearly reports showing the monthly and total yearly income placed in the trust and the monthly and total yearly expenditures should be sent to the Medicaid Trust Program at the below address for review.
+If the Department has been monitoring the trust, a recent bank statement may be accepted as the Annual Report.

 Report Upon Death